-Revised & pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 02/15.
+Revised & pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 12/15.
 Originally prepared by Marjan Kluepfel and J. McLeod Scott, HGIC Information Specialists, James H. Blake, Extension Plant Pathologist, and Clyde S. Gorsuch, Extension Entomologist, Clemson University.
 New 01/01.
-Image added 03/15.
+Images added 12/15.

 Diseases and insects generally are not a serious problem on daylilies (Hemerocallis species) in the home garden, especially when good cultural practices are followed.
 Daylilies prefer a well-drained soil with adequate organic matter.
 The use of a slow-release fertilizer is preferred.
 Planting daylilies too deep will result in reduced flowering and plant decline.

 Leaf Streak: Daylily leaf streak is caused by the fungus Aureobasidium microstictum.
 Symptoms are elongated yellow streaks along the leaf mid-vein followed by browning, or spots on the infected leaves with yellow borders.
 These symptoms usually develop from the leaf tip downward.
 The infected leaves may wither and die completely.

 Daylily leaf streak is caused by the fungal pathogen Aureobasidium microstictum.